-When a new baby begins exhibiting signs of cow’s milk protein allergy or some other baby milk allergy, it’s both daunting and stressful; I know because I’ve been there.
+When a new baby begins exhibiting signs of an allergy, it’s both daunting and stressful; I know because I’ve been there.
 And on top of the concern and angst of caring for CMPA babies, the notorious lack of specialist help can make everything feel very overwhelming too.
 One of the greatest inaccuracies bandied about regarding allergies in infants is to do with breastfeeding.
 So, CMPA breastfeeding – can it be done?

 I’ve written a long post exploring all the symptoms of CMPA and how to identify the allergy in your infant, as well as how best to help them should they receive a diagnosis.
 But, sadly, thanks to circulating rumours and poorly informed health professionals, there’s a lot of misinformation about the subject doing the rounds.

 Can You Breastfeed a Baby With Cow’s Milk Protein Allergy?

 Yes, yes you can.
 CMPA baby breastfeeding is not easy, but it can be done.

 In fact, whilst it may be a bit of a scary road to travel, continuing to breastfeed is the best thing you can do for your baby.
 Many mums mistakenly believe it’s not an option, while others may decide that the lifestyle changes required to make it safe for your baby are too difficult at an already challenging time.

 But, if you want to continue and you’re prepared to do whatever it takes, then you absolutely can.

 Is There a Specific Breastfeeding Elimination Diet for Nursing a Baby Allergic to Breastmilk?

 However you plan to feed your CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.

 If you choose to continue nursing, then you’ll need to make some dietary changes to end the symptoms of your infant’s allergy.
 With cow’s milk protein allergy, that essentially means you must completely eliminate dairy.
 And quite likely soy too.
 Here are plenty of tips for following a CMPA diet for breastfeeding.